-A Mama Dog Home gives a PAWS Mama Dog a loving home, trains her, and cares for her and make her available to PAWS during breeding times.
+A Mama Dog Home gives a PAWS Mama Dog a loving home, trains her, and cares for her and makes her available to PAWS during breeding times.
 A Mama Dog Home also assists with whelping and raising litters until they are about 8 weeks old.
 The PAWS Family is available to help every step of the way.
 Here are a few things a prospective Mama Dog Home should know:

 - Have a love for dogs and the desire to help people

 - Live in Michigan, within 1.5 hours of PAWS National Headquarters in Wayland, MI